wp-sms/wp-sms/README.md

 * Send SMS: `wp_sms_send( $to, $msg, $isflash )`

 # Actions
-Run following action when send sms with this plugin.
+Run the following action when sending SMS with this plugin.
 ```sh
 wp_sms_send
 ```